Skip to content

 The most time- and energy-consuming part here is a critical reading of the material you’ll need to analyze in your essay.
 Once you get the author’s point of view and the arguments they used to prove it, you’ll have a stellar claim for your thesis statement.
 Voila!

 Ready to try?
-Why not start with a critical analysis of your favorite book or movie?
+Why not start with a critical analysis essay of your favorite book or movie?
 Or, don’t hesitate to analyze this blog post — we are open to constructive criticism. 🙂 Welcome to the comments!

 Leave a Reply